 Protecting each student fully means making sure there is never an opportunity for harm in these handover times between parent and school and back.
 Therefore, we are very strict in the following matters and we ask for parents to partner with us in this area to keep their child safe:

 then the school must have parental confirmation in written form.
 Please provide a note each time.
-If she does not have a note, the school will need parental confirmation to let the student leave school – a note or email or text message.
+If she does not have a note, the school will need parental confirmation to let the student leave school – a note or email.
 In some cases a verbal notification to the Office is sufficient.

 CGA BEHAVIORAL POLICY

 At CGA, we apply the advice of the Frierdiker Rebbe’s maamer, Klalei HaChinuch vey HaHadracha.
 In practice, this means: